coatespt/cursor-twitter/display/SESSION_NOTES.md

 # TTD

+## Cursor has duplicated definitions of structs everywhere.

+We have removed all structs from display and put them in types.

+Next, remove all structs from SQL Loader that are used outside that program and have it refer to types.

 ## The bubbles need scaling.
 They are too close in size.
 But they are different in size--this is cosmetic.
 What is the right function to apply?